bsmith89/midas2-wiki/MIDAS.md

 ## Pangenome profiling

-To quantify the pangenome genes presence/absence for the species(es) of interest in the mNGS data, reads were aligned to the all the centroid_99 genes per species, and gene copy number are estimated.
+To quantify the pangenome genes presence/absence for the species of interest in the shotgun metagenomics sequencing data, reads were aligned to all the centroid_99 genes per species, and gene copy number are estimated.

-Similar to above snps flow, genes flow also adopted the prebuilt **Bowtie2 database** and **chunk-of-genes** compute schema.
-The hierarchical compute for each chunk-of-genes start with: (1) for each gene, aligned reads, mapped reads, read depths and gene length are computed; (2) (after collecting reads alignment information) for all the genes for one species, compute the read depths of the 15 single copy marker genes; (3) for each gene, infer the copy number.
+Similar to the above snps flow, genes flow also adopted the prebuilt **Bowtie2 database** and **chunk-of-genes** compute schema.
+The hierarchical compute for each chunk-of-genes start with: (1) For each gene, collect read alignments based metrics, such as `aligned_reads`, `mapped_reads`, `read_depths` and `gene_length` were computed; (2) For all the genes for given species, compute the average read depths of the 15 single copy marker genes; (3) For each gene, infer the copy number compared to the SGC marker gene vertical coverage.

 ### Example command

-- Profile pangenome for given species, if their mean vertical genome coverage higher than 10X (need to run midas_run_species before).
+- Profile pangenome for given species, if their average vertical genome coverage higher than 10X (need to run midas_run_species beforehand).

    ```
    python -m iggtools midas_run_genes --sample_name ${sample_name} \
-          -1 $R1 -2 $R2 --marker_depth 10 --num_cores 8 \
+          -1 ${R1} -2 ${R2} --marker_depth 10 --num_cores 8 \
           --species_list 100044,101302,102478 \
-          /path/to/midas/output
+          ${midas_outdir}
    ```

-### Target output files
+### Genes flow output files

-- `genes_summary.tsv`
+- `genes/genes_summary.tsv`

    ```
    species_id  pangenome_size  covered_genes  fraction_covered  mean_coverage marker_coverage aligned_reads   mapped_reads
    102478      704500          145717         0.206837          1.212148      0.000000        1710757         1259775
    ```

-- `{species_id}.genes.tsv.lz4`:
+- `genes/{species_id}.genes.tsv.lz4`:

    ```
    gene_id              count_reads     coverage        copy_number
    UHGG239769_04714     22              0.571323        0.000000
-   UHGG050950_03155     7               0.182088        0.000000
+   UHGG050950_03155     7               0.182088        0.100000
    ```

 Refer to [MIDAS's predict pan-genome gene content](https://github.com/snayfach/MIDAS/blob/master/docs/cnvs.md) for more details.